Skip to main content

 The Sprint

-When I implement Scrum with a new team that is not doing software development, I often start with 1 week sprints as we can generally plan 1 week ahead of time.
-There is also a natural cadence to the 1 week sprint, as it aligns with the work week.
+When I implement Scrum with a new team, I often start with 1 week sprints as we can generally plan 1 week ahead of time.
+More advanced teams, especially those delivering software, will often run 2 week sprints for more innovation and testing during the timebox.

 • Consider when your sprint is going to start and stop.
 A sprint should start just after the last sprint stops, literally within hours.
 The time between sprint stop and start should simply be time for your sprint review, retrospective, and sprint planning; then it all starts again!